learning-zone/angular-basics/README.md

 #### Q. What are some ways you may improve your website's scrolling performance?
 #### Q. Explain the difference between layout, painting and compositing.
 #### Q. Why do we need route guards?
+#### Q. How can you add an active class to a selected element in a list component?
+#### Q. What is a template variable.
+How would you use it?
+#### Q. What is the difference of using a property binding verses a function binding on a template?
+#### Q. What happens if you subscribe to a data source multiple times with async pipe?
+#### Q. what is the difference between ng-content, ng-container and ng- template?
+#### Q. When you create a data-binding in Angular, are you working with attributes or properties?
+What is the difference anyway?
+#### Q. How would you select a custom component to style it.
+#### Q. What pseudo-class selector targets styles in the element that hosts the component?
+#### Q. How would you select all the child components' elements?
+#### Q. How would you select a css class in any ancestor of the component host element, all the way up to the document root?
+#### Q. How to use authguard in angular 7?
+#### Q. Write a program to perform column sorting using angular-material?
+#### Q. What is circular dependency error in angular?
+#### Q. What is static injector error in angular?
+#### Q. How to create logger service in angular?
+#### Q. What is the difference between Stateless and Stateful Component?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>